juliewan/ragdoll/README.md

 ```

 ### Use with in-memory vector store
-Specify directory of *.pdf files for model context
+Specify directory of *.pdf files to interactively query
 - Indexed as in-memory vector store
-- Retrieves most relevant excerpts to your prompt
+- Reranks most semantically relevant excerpts to your prompt
-- Responds to *contextualized* prompt
+- Interpolates prompt with retrieved context
 ```bash
 python main.py -d research_papers --local
 ```